hermetique/edsger/README.md

 ```haskell
 + == "+" 60 binop
 ```
-instead, then they would match against any input, which is too broad--any future definition of `+` would be considered an unreachable pattern.
+then they would match against any input, which is too broad--any future definition of `+` would be considered an unreachable pattern.

 A `for` block factors out these repetitions while leaving the function open for additional overloads:
 ```python